haoyung/haoyung.github.io/_posts/en/2024-04-23-Wet WDT: A Re-evaluation.md

 6. Measure 20 g of coffee, grind, and pour into the filter, leveling the grounds (a WDT tool is recommended).
 7. (With the valve closed) Place the disperser on top, pour in 60g of water.
 8. Each group uses a different method during the bloom:
-   - Wet WDT: Use a WDT tool (I used Barista Hustle Tools' [the Comb](https://baristahustletools.com/products/the-comb)) for deep Wet WDT, stirring deep into the coffee bed, as demonstrated in the video below.
+   - Wet WDT: Use a WDT tool (I used Barista Hustle Tools' [the Comb](https://baristahustletools.com/products/the-comb)) for a more aggressive deep Wet WDT, stirring deep into the coffee bed, as demonstrated in the video below.
    - Control: Perform two swirls for both clockwise and counterclockwise to ensure all grounds contact the water.
 9. At 0:30, fully open the valve to drain the water.
 10. At 0:50, close the valve.